bkuri/rightfoot/README.md

 `npm uninstall --save auto-reload-brunch`

-### Ideas welcome!
+### Ideas FTW
-I will gladly accept suggestions.
+I will gladly consider suggestions and pull requests.
 This particular combo has served me really well, but of course there's always room for improvement.

 ### Thanks!